-Motivating young people to disconnect from their devices can be easier said than done, especially during our physically distanced "COVID summer."
+Motivating young people to disconnect from their devices can be easier said than done, especially during our physically distanced times of the COVID-19 pandemic.
 Setting healthy limits around screen time is important, yet challenging because the very effect of screens on the brain can make it difficult for youth to unplug:

 - Video games and positive social media interactions (such as 'likes') can change the brain's reward circuitry, causing spikes in dopamine (the pleasure hormone) that can reinforce the behavior and lead to addiction in vulnerable youth